In the Shadows (song): Composition

 "In the Shadows" is written in the key of F minor.
-The chorus is based on the "millennial whoop" vocal pattern, and is considered the earliest XXI century example of this tool in popular music.
+The chorus is based on the "millennial whoop" vocal pattern, and is considered the earliest 21st century example of this tool in popular music.
 The "whoop" did exist before, but only became ubiquitous after "In the Shadows".

 Music videos

-There are four different music videos for the song: the Finnish (Bandit) version, the European (Crow) version, the American (Mirror) version, and a fourth, simplified version.
+There are four different music videos for the song: the Finnish version, the European version, the American version, and a fourth, simplified version.
 A new version of the song, co-written by and featuring Ukrainian rap group Kalush Orchestra, is accompanied by a music video.

-Finnish (Bandit) version – 2003
+Finnish version

-The video (directed by Finn Andersson for Film Magica Oy in Helsinki, Finland) shows the Rasmus performing on a stage that resembles a helipad, and are in the process of stealing from a bank when the police arrive unexpectedly.
+Widely known as Bandit Version, directed in Helsinki on 13 December 2002, shows the Rasmus performing on a stage that resembles a helipad, and are in the process of stealing from a bank when the police arrive unexpectedly.
 Lauri Ylönen is almost caught, but manages to grab onto the safe-door, which is being dragged behind the tow-car that the group uses for the robbery, and goes skidding down the road.
 He falls off and runs into the woods where police dogs find him.
 Drummer Aki Hakala then ushers him into the car where Lauri makes his lucky escape and the car drives off.
 The video was included in the soundtrack of Finnish movie Pahat pojat and footage from the film was used in the video.

-European (Crow) version – 2003
+European version

+This is the most famous version of music video, also known as the Crow Version.
 The band are placed on a stage in a nondescript location and perform the song.
 Around the room there are crows flying around, who later break through the small rectangular windows.
 Towards the end, one crow breaks a light on the ceiling with its wings and the band performs in a shower of sparks.
 In the end, the band transforms into feathers.

-The video was directed by Niklas Fronda and Fredrik Löfberg, Baranga Film in Stockholm, Sweden.

-US/UK (Mirror) version – 2004
+US and UK version

 In the video, directed by Philipp Stölzl in Bucharest, Romania, the band are performing a concert in what looks to be an old Victorian mansion.
-During the verses, a maid (Madalina Ghitescu) is seen constantly busy serving the masters of the house in what appears to be the past of the mansion.
+During the verses, a maid is seen constantly busy serving the masters of the house in what appears to be the past of the mansion.
 The maid sees (lead singer) Lauri and the concert in mirrors on the walls, which causes her to become distracted, making mistakes and dropping trays.
 Eventually, while despairing over her errors in her room, she sees Lauri and all the fans in her mirror, while the master of the house is approaching with somebody else, possibly the head maid, presumably to reprimand the new maid.
 Lauri tugs her through the mirror in her room to where they are performing.
 She then finishes watching the concert.
 It concludes with the master of the house and the others entering to find the maid's room empty.

-Fourth version – 2004
+Fourth version

 The Rasmus are seen performing in a plain-looking room, similar in appearance to where they perform in the "Crow" version.